ar-to/cli-less-compiler/README.md

 * Adding integrated terminal support for other editors (Atom, Sublime, etc)

-* Add config file for variables that can changed
+* Add config file for variables that can changed for src and dest

 * Add gulp task to support sass